Kendrick Lamar's Super Bowl Halftime Show Held Up A Mirror To America

 Last September, the NFL announced one of the most awarded rappers in GRAMMY history, Kendrick Lamar, as 2025's Super Bowl halftime show headliner and scores of Black Americans marked their calendars for the big game.
 And after last night’s performance—13 minutes of fearless storytelling, unfiltered Black pride, and cutting political critique—we all know why.
 From good ol' Uncle Sam(uel L. Jackson) to red, white, and blue backup dancers, the Pulitzer Prize winner fortified his G.O.A.T. status with bold Americana criticism (in front of President Trump, no less).
-But, Black performers have always made the football field— 100 yards of surveilled spotlight backed by Black talent— their political main stage.
+But, Black performers have always made the American football field—100 yards of surveilled spotlight backed by Black talent—their political main stage.

 AdvertisementADVERTISEMENT

-We open Lamar's performance with an aerial shot of the field showcasing four stages in the shape of a square, triangle, x, and circle.
-These iconic Playstation controller buttons, the 8-bit sound effects, and the scoreboard counting up to 100 all coincide with Uncle Sam's introduction of this "great American game."
-Quite the double entendre, it alludes to the literal Super Bowl and the tiring sport that is surviving the Black American experience (often riddled with strict supervision and unfair rules).
-One could argue that it is also a callback to Lamar's "Euphoria" lyric aimed at Canadian rapper Drake: "Have you ever played, have you ever?
+Lamar's performance opened with an aerial shot of the field showcasing four stages in the shape of a square, triangle, x, and circle.
+These iconic Playstation controller buttons, the 8-bit sound effects, and the scoreboard counting up to 100 all coincided with Uncle Sam's introduction of this "great American game."
+Quite the double entendre, it alluded to the literal Super Bowl and the tiring sport that is surviving the Black American experience (often riddled with strict supervision and unfair rules).
+One could argue that it was also a callback to Lamar's "Euphoria" lyric aimed at Canadian rapper Drake: "Have you ever played, have you ever?
 Ok, n****.
 Let's play."

 AdvertisementADVERTISEMENT

 Cut to Lamar perched on the hood of a Buick GNX, rapping the second verse to Bodies*(GNX Teaser).
 Hard-hitting lines like "everybody must be judged" and "that pen dedicated to cold hard truth" set the tone for the performance.
 From rival artists like Drake to entrenched power systems like the American government receive a reality check.
 The beat drops, Lamar spits, "We go body for body," and a collective of backup dancers clad in monochromatic red, white, or blue tracksuits burst out of the Buick, clown-car style.
-We soon watch them make a seamless American flag formation that Lamar cuts through the middle to perform Humble.
+They made a seamless American flag formation that Lamar cuts through the middle to perform Humble.
 And there you have it.
 Let the game begin.

 AdvertisementADVERTISEMENT